Brexit myths and misconceptions Conversations

 Brexit and Northern Ireland: business in the dark Conversations

 Four years have failed to provide clarity for business.
 The challenge is a tale that can be told through pizza.

-Scotch whisky feels pinch from all sides Brexit
+Scotch whisky feels Brexit pinch Conversations

 A tariff war, then lockdowns, now Brexit.
 An industry that supports 40,000 UK jobs faces more uncertainty.

 African free trade area: a game-changer for the continent’s economies?
 FTA

 World’s largest free trade area sets its sights on being operational on 1 January 2021

 All eyes on Africa FTA